-This is one of the projects I did during my Artist In Residency at Instructables last July
+This is one of the projects I did during my Artist In Residency at Instructables last July.
+An awesome experience!

 Actually it was the last project I completed at Instructables HQ.
 But I needed to make this Instructable the first, as it includes the instructions for the recipients.